SKrotkih/twilio-voice-ios-adapter/README.md

 let viewModel = TwilioVoiceController()
 ```

-and then update your app UI with listening of the *viewModel.swift* publishers.
-See examples in  [TwilioSwiftUiQuickstart and TwilioUiKitQuickstart](https://github.com/SKrotkih/TwilioCallKitQuickstart) projects.
+and then update your app UI with listening of the *TwilioVoiceController.swift* observable objects.
+See examples for UIKit and SwiftUI in [TwilioSwiftUiQuickstart and TwilioUIKitQuickstart ](https://github.com/SKrotkih/TwilioCallKitQuickstart) project.

 ## Changes history: